NetApp/na_elementsw_config_composer/READme.md

     The nodes need to be configured with network configuration for Bond1G interfaces i.e. Management IPs for all storage nodes must be configured
     The management IPs of the storage nodes must be reachable from the Ansible host running the playbook The storage nodes must be able to ping each other solidfire-sdk-python version 1.5.0.87.post1, requests must be installed on the ansible machine and enum34 must be uninstalled.
-These tasks can be performed by running th pre_reqs playbook as root by providing root password - ansible-playbook pre_reqs.yml -K
+These tasks can be performed by running the  pre_reqs playbook as root by providing root password - ansible-playbook pre_reqs.yml -K
     netapp.elementsw collections must be installed - ansible-galaxy install -r collections/requirements.yml OR ansible-galaxy collection install netapp.elementsw